sjentsch/lsjDocs/_pages/Ch07_Probability_6.rst

 -  The **χ²-distribution** is another distribution that turns up in lots of different places.
-The situation in which we’ll see it is when doing `Categorical data analysis <Ch10_ChiSquare.html#categorical-data-analysis>`__, but it’s one of those things that actually pops up all over the place.
+The situation in which we’ll see it is when doing :doc:`Categorical data analysis <Ch10_ChiSquare>`, but it’s one of those things that actually pops up all over the place.
 When you dig into the maths (and who doesn’t love doing that?), it turns out that the main reason why the *χ²*-distribution turns up all over the place is that if you have a bunch of variables that are normally distributed, square their values and then add them up (a procedure referred to as taking a “sum of squares”), this sum has a *χ²*-distribution.
 You’d be amazed how often this fact turns out to be useful.
-Anyway, here’s what a χ²-distribution looks like: :numref:`fig-chiSqDist`.
+Anyway, :numref:`fig-chiSqDist` illustrates what a χ²-distribution looks like.

 .. ----------------------------------------------------------------------------